 When the result of a computation is infinity or undefined, the result for nonshapefiles will be Null; for shapefiles, the result will be -DBL_MAX = -1.7976931348623158e+308.

 When using shapefiles, keep in mind that they cannot store null values.
-Tools or other procedures that create shapefiles from nonshapefile inputs may, consequently, store null values as zero or as some very small negative number (-DBL_MAX = -1.7976931348623158e+308).
+Tools or other procedures that create shapefiles from nonshapefile inputs may, consequently, store null values as zero or as a very small negative number (-DBL_MAX = -1.7976931348623158e+308).
 This can lead to unexpected results.
 For more information see Geoprocessing considerations for shapefile output.

 There are three options for the Neighborhood Selection Method parameter.
 When you select Golden search, the tool will find the best values for the Distance Band or Number of Neighbors parameter using the golden section search method.
 The Manual intervals option will test neighborhoods in increments between the distances specified.
 In either case, the neighborhood size used is the one that minimizes the Akaike information criterion (AICc) value.
 Problems with local multicollinearity, however, will prevent both of these methods from resolving an optimal distance band or number of neighbors.
 If you receive an error or run into severe model design problems, you can try specifying a particular distance or neighborhood count using the User defined option.
 Then examine the condition numbers in the output feature class to see which features are associated with local collinearity problems.

-Severe model design issues, or errors indicating local equations do not include enough neighbors, often indicate a problem with global or local multicollinearity.
+Severe model design issues, or errors indicating that local equations do not include enough neighbors, often indicate a problem with global or local multicollinearity.
 To determine where the problem is, run a global model using Generalized Linear Regression and examine the VIF value for each explanatory variable.
-If some of the VIF values are large (above 7.5, for example), global multicollinearity is preventing GWR from solving.
+If some of the VIF values are large (above 7.5, for example), global multicollinearity is preventing Geographically Weighted Regression from solving.
 More likely, however, local multicollinearity is the problem.
 Try creating a thematic map for each explanatory variable.
 If the map reveals spatial clustering of identical values, consider removing those variables from the model or combining them with other explanatory variables to increase value variation.
 If, for example, you are modeling home values and have variables for bedrooms and bathrooms, you can combine these to increase value variation or to represent them as bathroom/bedroom square footage.
-Avoid using spatial regime dummy variables, spatially clustering categorical or nominal variables, or variables with very few possible values when constructing GWR models.
+Avoid using spatial regime dummy variables, spatially clustering categorical or nominal variables, or variables with very few possible values when constructing Geographically Weighted Regression models.